Unifying Attention Heads and Task Vectors via Hidden State Geometry in In-Context Learning: Conclusions and Limitations

 \section{Conclusions and Limitations}

-\myparagraph{Conclusions} This work unifies two major perspectives on in-context learning (ICL)—the roles of special attention heads and task vectors—within a geometric framework centered on the separability and alignment of hidden states.
-We theoretically show that these two properties fully determine ICL classification accuracy and empirically demonstrate that ICL improves accuracy over zero-shot primarily by enhancing alignment, explaining why ICL query hidden states serve effectively as task vectors.
-Our analysis reveals a phase transition: early layers boost separability, while later layers refine alignment with label unembedding vectors by filtering out label-irrelevant semantics and preserving task-relevant directions, which coincides with the emergence of label semantics in the hidden states.
-By zooming into layers, we identify the complementary roles of \textbf{PTHs} and \textbf{IHs}: PTHs, prevalent in early layers, enhance separability, while IHs, emerging post-transition, promote alignment—clarifying both the phase transition and the effectiveness of IH outputs as task vectors.
+\myparagraph{Conclusions} This work unifies two major perspectives on in-context learning (ICL)—the roles of special attention heads and task vectors—within a geometric framework centered on separability and alignment of hidden states.
+We theoretically show that these two properties fully determine ICL classification accuracy and empirically demonstrate that ICL across classification and generation tasks improves accuracy over zero-shot mainly by enhancing alignment, explaining why ICL query hidden states serve effectively as task vectors.
+Our analysis reveals a phase transition: early layers boost separability, while later layers refine alignment with label unembedding vectors by filtering out label-irrelevant semantics and preserving task-relevant directions, coinciding with the emergence of label semantics in hidden states.
+Zooming into layers, we identify complementary roles of \textbf{PTHs} and \textbf{IHs}: PTHs in early layers enhance separability, while IHs emerging post-transition promote alignment—clarifying both the phase transition and the effectiveness of IH outputs as task vectors.

-\myparagraph{Limitations} Our framework is tailored to classification and may not extend to generation or multi-token outputs.
+\myparagraph{Limitations} Our analysis of the ICL hidden states of generation tasks is preliminary.
 In addition, our analysis focuses on inference-time behavior in pretrained models.
-Future work should investigate how separability and alignment emerge during training—e.g., at what stage do models begin to separate queries by label, and when does the phase transition arise?
+Future work should investigate how the phase transition pattern of ICL hidden states emerges during training, which could shed light on the emergence of ICL capability.